Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 organizations are at risk of having sensitive data leaked to AI Providers, exposing them and their customers to data breaches and other security risks.

-Kong's AI Gateway provides additional capabilities to aid the organization in controlling AI data and usage.
+Kong's AI Gateway provides additional plugins to aid the organization in controlling AI data and usage.
+These plugins are used in combination with the AI Proxy plugin, allowing you to build secure and specialized AI experiences for your users.

 #### Data Governance